rklaehn/adt-ts/README.md

 # Partial fold

 Performs an operation on an ADT.
 Not all cases need to be handled.
+Handling a case that is not in the ADT (e.g. due to a typo) will lead to a compile error.
 Unhandled cases are handled with a default method.

 ```typescript
 const isCircle = Fold.partialFold<Shape, boolean>(